sinadadmand/CAIR_EMIP/README.md

 However, if you plan to run the complete algorithm, you should download all the required files (~100GB for CAIR+ ~100MB for EMIP).

-## 1. CAIR Project
-### Prerequisites
+## Prerequisites

-All required packages to run the scripts can be installed from terminal/CMD using:
+All required packages to run the following scripts can be installed from terminal/CMD using:
 ```sh
 pip3 install requests biopython numpy pandas import_ipynb
 ```

+## 1. CAIR Project

 ### Run from: